 For those interested in teaching Chemistry or are a part of the Teacher Education program, the education databases below are a good place to start your research for concepts in science education.
 While these are education databases, they include scholarly journalssuch as the International Journal of Science Education and the Journal of Chemistry Education, among others.

 TIP: Search ALL of three databases at once by clicking "Choose Databases" at the top and check the box for "Education Full Text" and "ERIC (via EbscoHost)" and "Education Source" and click OK to integrate all of the results in one search.

-Education Resource Information Center.
-Sponsored by the Institute of Education Sciences and the U.S. Department of Education, ERIC contains more than 1.3 million scholarly journal articles as well as other education-related material, with the advantages of the EbscoHost search interface, more full-text, and the ability to search other databases at the same time.
+Education Resource Information Center sponsored by the Institute of Education Sciences and the U.S. Department of Education, ERIC contains more than 1.3 million scholarly journal articles as well as other education-related material.

 The Journal of Chemical Education is the official journal of the Division of Chemical Education of the American Chemical Society and publishes peer-reviewed articles and related information as a resource to those in the field of chemical education.
 JCE typically addresses chemical content, activities, laboratory experiments, instructional methods, and pedagogies.